kakiii/kmatch/README.md

 ### Contact

 For privacy concerns or questions:
-- [Open an issue](https://github.com/AshZLee/KMatch/issues) on our GitHub repository
+- [Open an issue](https://github.com/kakiii/KMatch/issues) on our GitHub repository
-- Email: ash.develope@gmail.com

 ## Contributing